-Since the founding of the NE Seattle Tool Library in 2012 it has been housed in the former Wilson’s Food Store building at 2415 NE 80th Street.
+From the founding of the NE Seattle Tool Library in 2012 it was been housed in the former Wilson’s Food Store building at 2415 NE 80th Street.
 In 2016 the building was sold to University Preparatory Academy and the Tool Library began a search for a new facility.

 In June 2018 the NE Seattle Tool Library moved to a new home, the historic LaVilla Dairy building at 10228 Fischer Place NE, just east of Lake City Way at NE 102nd Street.
-Unfortunately that building has been sold and the Tool Library must find another place to rent, or a building that they can buy.
+Unfortunately that building was sold in 2019.
+The Tool Library must eventually find another place to rent, or a building that they can buy.

-The now-empty building at 2415 NE 80th Street, a reminder of old-time neighborhood stores, is slated for demolition.
-A neighborhood controversy is on-going as to whether or not this former store building as well as the nearby North Seattle Friends Church, will be demolished and replaced with an expansion of buildings for University Preparatory Academy.
+The now-empty building at 2415 NE 80th Street, a reminder of old-time neighborhood stores, is slated for demolition in the summer of 2020.
+This former store building as well as the adjacent North Seattle Friends Church, 7740 24th Ave NE, will be demolished and replaced with an expansion of buildings for University Preparatory Academy.